georchestra/geonetwork/docs/eng/developer/source/xml_services/metadata_xml_services.rst

 - **abstract**: Metadata abstract

-- themeKey: Metadata keywords.
+- **themeKey**: Metadata keywords.
 To search for several use a value like "Global" or "watersheds"

 - **template**: Indicates if search for templates or not.
 Values: n (default), y